kefniark/ansible-haproxy-role/README.md

 More Informations
 -------------------------
+Author: Destrem Kevin
-This project is still in development and lot options are missing or not fully tested.
+This project is still in development and lot options are missing or not supported.
-You can follow the developpment status on : https://trello.com/b/TPJFH9rF/ansible-haproxy
+You can follow the development status on : https://trello.com/b/TPJFH9rF/ansible-haproxy